nzalpha/GCP/Cloud_Run/CloudRun-CloudSql-Integration.md

   --set-env-vars DB_USER="cloud-user" \
   --set-env-vars DB_PASS="Gcp@2022"

+**Step 7:
-  Once service is deployed goto network and add the connector we created in Step 5
+  Once service is deployed in the Cloud Run UI goto> network> Connect to VPC for outbound traffic > Use Serverless VPC Access Connector and add the connector we created in Step 5

   Now when we access the url we see the application.